hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter3.md

 The market existed in its own closed bubble, a chrysalis of chaos.
 It was a tangle of passages connected to each other in ways that should not be possible.
 Stairways leading to levels that should have been below when climbed; streets that bridged squares on the opposite side of the market; the perpetual night sky impossibly canopying every layer.

 And, the Lost – the creatures of the market, who roamed this pocket dimension, unified by a single quality.
 The Mark of the Arcane Plague, which could only be gained by trading something away.
 Something precious.
-Hence, the Lost.
+Hence, the _Lost_.
 Or so they said.

 It did not manifest itself physically; instead, the ability to enter the market – the permission – was the sole face of the mark.
 And that just as well, for bearing the mark was grounds for instant expulsion from the Academy.
 How exactly this was enforced, Irena did not know, and indeed, she had yet to be caught.